 The project is fitting memorial to a former active Victorian union official who passed away in 1983, aged 35.
 Her involvement with the union movement began at a time when women workers were poorly paid, lacked job security and skills recognition.

 Disappointingly, women are still fearful of job insecurity, are paid poor wages and are still under-represented in decision-making structures.

 - Give women the tools and training to take on leadership roles within their unions and workplaces.

 - Discuss the particular needs of female union members and the difference women leaders can make to the development and growth of their union.

 - Teach women about workplace issues, history, feminism, discrimination, awards, agreements, wages, superannuation, politics and workplace laws that affect women in both blue and white collar occupations.

 The project is a mix of training sessions, discussion, presentations from influential women in unions and politics, plus a day of work placement with union organisers.

-Registrations for the 2017 Anna Stewart Memorial Project have now closed.
+Registrations for the 2018 Anna Stewart Memorial Project are now open.